 Blackboard Collaborate allows you to connect with students using audio, video, file sharing, and a virtual whiteboard.
 It was designed specifically for educators to host a virtual classroom, but can also be used for web conferencing.
-To use this activity, the presenter and participants will need to have both a QM user account and QMplus access, as well as a stable broadband connection and modern internet browser.
-This guide will provide an overview of the tools and features you can use in this version of Collaborate.
+Collaborate sessions have to be set up in QMplus but once set up it is possible to give access to people who do not have QMplus accounts.
+Participants will need to have a stable broadband connection and modern internet browser.
+This guide will provide an overview of the tools and features you can use in Collaborate.

 This guide covers: